Parramatta Square Developments

 Originally the design had been for three sewer pump stations to support this large site.
 Each sewer pump station would require regular maintenance and associated running costs.
 MGP was briefed on the project to use our hydraulic expertise, and provide workshop drawings for the plumbing contractor.

-This new development will provide Parramatta with an exciting new precinct.
-The development will comprise of a new fifteen-storey building including plant area on the rooftop, with fourteen-stories to be occupied as the campus dwelling for the University of Western Sydney.
+The development provided Parramatta with an exciting new precinct, comprising of a new fifteen-storey building including plant area on the rooftop, fourteen-stories now occupied as the campus dwelling for the University of Western Sydney.

-The development named Parramatta Square will include around 190,000sqm of retail and commercial developments along with more than 500 apartments, new council facilities, library and community centre.
+The development named Parramatta Square included around 190,000sqm of retail and commercial developments along with more than 500 apartments, new council facilities, library and community centre.

-mgp were invited to provide services on this large development through a strong partnership with their client WSP, seeing mgp providing services for the Section 73 and sewer deviation to facilitate the proposed development.
+mgp were invited to provide Sydney Water services on this large development including the Section 73 application and certification, and the sewer deviation design and approval required on the development.